 All co-applicants in the same consortium shall agree upon appropriate arrangements (internal cooperation agreements) among themselves for the proper performance of the action.
-In particular, they shall accept joint and several liability of the debt of a defaulting partner up to the value of the contribution that the partner held liable is entitled to receive.

-The grant agreement shall be signed by coordinator of the successful consortium; provided that a mandate (Annex IV of the grant agreement) has been provided to it by the other co-applicants.
+The grant agreement shall be signed by the coordinator of the successful consortium; provided that a mandate (Annex IV of the grant agreement) has been provided to it by the other co-applicants.
 A copy of this mandate shall be provided to the GSA.